Skip to content

 And yet we do so little to resource founders who are going through the painful questions surrounding failure.

-Founders like Jess often find themselves inundated with guidance, partnership, and resources when their companies are taking off.
-Yet when the company flounders, these same founders find themselves alone in their apartment, laying awake at night, trying to figure it all out.
+Founders like Jess often find themselves surrounded by guidance, partnership, and resources when their companies are taking off.
+But when the startup starts to fail?
+Those same founders end up alone in their apartment at 2 AM, staring at the ceiling, trying to figure it all out.
+The support vanishes precisely when it is needed most.

 Enough of that.